-Student protest leaders said they plan to broaden their struggle for free elections and claim to have emboldened citizens to demand democracy.
-Though the public tired of the occupation, the students claim there is still support for universal suffrage that meets what they call “international standards.”
+Student protest leaders have said they’re unsure how to broaden their struggle for free elections, with some groups shifting focus to gaining influence in local districts.
+Though the public tired of the 2014 occupation, the students claim that they emboldened citizens to demand democracy and that there is still support for universal suffrage that meets what they call “international standards.”
 Pro-Beijing groups argue that China never promised more than the limited form of universal suffrage it offered, and that the occupation damaged Hong Kong’s rule of law and standing in the international financial community.
 China’s wariness of Hong Kong’s democracy movement is consistent with its wider push to assert regional control and to redress the humiliation it says it suffered after ceding the city to Britain upon losing the first Opium War in 1841.
 The pro-democrats argue that increasing Chinese meddling in Hong Kong’s affairs violates China’s pledge to respect its principle of “one country, two systems.”

 The Reference Shelf